We all know the feeling of missing someone close to us, whether that’s a partner, friend, or family member.

 “Miss You Like Crazy” by Natalie Cole

-Another classic song about missing someone after a break up.
+Another classic song about missing someone after a breakup, and wanting to rekindle an old love.

 “Ever since you went away, every hour of every day, I miss you like crazy, I miss you like crazy”